Raleigh Chopper: MK-IV launch

 The second launch event was the official media launch of 31 May 2023.
 From this point onwards both Raleigh UK and the two members of the enthusiast movement who were working with and on the design team provided information on and about the new model being released.

 The third launch event was the official sales launch of 20 June 2023, once again held at the (now closed) "Experience Raleigh" center in Maid Marian Way, Nottingham.
 Doors were opened to VIP guests at 10am whilst, officially at least, the doors were opened to the general public at 12pm.
-Four of the new model were on display, these consisting of the two RN22 prototypes being displayed in the window to the right of the doorway, with RB230002 (Infra Red) and RD230010 (Ultra-Violet) taking centre-stage in front of a balloon arch where people could get "hands-on" with the new model, inspect and even pose with them for photographs.
+Four MK-IV models were displayed, including two RN22 prototypes and models in Infra Red and Ultra-Violet.
+Visitors were able to inspect the new model.
 Previous generations of the model (mk1, mk2 & mk3) were also on display courtesy of enthusiasts who brought them along to the event.

 Between official media launch, yet prior to official sales launch, Raleigh UK attended and had a display stand at the Annual Raleigh Chopper show 2023, held at Emberton Country Park (Prev. held at Billing Aquadrome) in early June 2023.
-This consisted of a display of previous generations of the Chopper with two of the new MK-IVs forming part of the display, one of those being Ultra-Violet RD230010, the other being Infra Red RB230002.
-Only two other MK-IV's were in attendance, those belonging to the two enthusiasts who were working with the Raleigh design department and who were carrying out private publicity campaigns for the new model with the blessing of Raleigh UK after receiving one each of the new MK-IV.
-These two privately owned MK-IV's were not only the very first in private ownership, even before official media launch or sales launch, but they were on display for the purpose of inspection by fellow enthusiasts.
-With many attendees of the show choosing to test ride them, it proved a great method of further promoting the new model, along with those on display by Raleigh UK.
+The display included previous generations of the Chopper and two new MK-IV models in Ultra-Violet and Infra Red.
+Two additional MK-IVs, owned by enthusiasts who had worked with the Raleigh design team, were also displayed.
+These were the first MK-IVs in private ownership before the official media and sales launches.
+They were displayed for inspection, and many attendees took them for test rides.

 The reasoning behind the two MK-IVs being in private ownership was, in part, to allow time for real-world testing and feedback as well as for acquisition of photographic material for the private publicity campaign.